alex8098/PLZ_to_Bundesland_Converter/README.md

 # PLZ to Bundesland Converter

-This Python script converts German postal codes (PLZ) to their corresponding Bundesland (federal state).
+This Python script converts German postal codes (PLZ, Postleitzahl) to their corresponding Bundesland (federal state).
 It can process individual PLZ inputs or bulk process PLZ data from Excel files.

 ## Features